seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 Indeed, I was their tutor to instruct them:
 That codding spirit had they from their mother,
 As sure a card as ever won the set;
-That bloody mind, I think, they learn’d of me,
+That bloody mind, I think, they learn'd of me,
 As true a dog as ever fought at head.
 Well, let my deeds be witness of my worth.
-I train’d thy brethren to that guileful hole
+I train'd thy brethren to that guileful hole
 Where the dead corpse of Bassianus lay:
 I wrote the letter that thy father found
-And hid the gold within the letter mention’d,
+And hid the gold within the letter mention'd,
 Confederate with the queen and her two sons:
 And what not done, that thou hast cause to rue,
 Wherein I had no stroke of mischief in it?
-I play’d the cheater for thy father’s hand,
+I play'd the cheater for thy father's hand,
 And, when I had it, drew myself apart
 And almost broke my heart with extreme laughter:
-I pry’d me through the crevice of a wall
+I pry'd me through the crevice of a wall
-When, for his hand, he had his two sons’ heads;
+When, for his hand, he had his two sons' heads;
-Beheld his tears, and laugh’d so heartily,
+Beheld his tears, and laugh'd so heartily,
 That both mine eyes were rainy like to his :
 And when I told the empress of this sport,
 She swooned almost at my pleasing tale,